Petra Easy Scrap Yarn Crochet Cardigan Free Pattern

 Place your panel in front of you with the correct side facing up.
 The correct side has all the texture from the FPTC rows facing you.
 The working yarn should be on the left side of your panel and your next row should be either a row 7, 9, 11, 15 or 17.

 Kiks and Jack finished on a row 14 so we have started the instructions below on row 15.
 However if your next row is row 7, 9, 11 or 17 you can start there and follow the instructions through in rotation.
-You only need to crochet as many rows as required to reach your “Finished Length Measurement” ie. it is equal to the length of your back panel.
+You only need to crochet as many shaping rows as required to reach your “Finished Length Measurement” ie. it is equal to the length of your back panel OR if you have shaped enough, then return back to your regular rows.

-Shaping Rows are as follows: (start on your next row, ours was Row 15, and only complete as many as you need to reach your “Finished Length Measurement”)
+Shaping Rows for the right side are as follows: (start on your next row, ours was Row 15, and only complete as many as you need to reach your “Finished Length Measurement” OR if you have shaped enough then crochet regular rows)

 Row 15: ch1, sc in the 1st st, sc across until the second last st. Stop and turn.